 Your Letters: Values Of The Right; Jim And Sarah Brady

-SCOTT SIMON, host:
+SCOTT SIMON, Host:

 Last week, we spoke with Republican congressman Steve King of Iowa, who hosted the Conservative Principles Conference in Des Moines.
 Congressman King disagreed with the call of Governor Mitch Daniels, of Indiana, for Republicans to have a truce on social issues.
 Mr. King said...

-Representative STEVE KING (Republican, Iowa): And I'm not going to stop defending marriage.
+R: And I'm not going to stop defending marriage.
 I'm not going to watch our civilization erode around us while we turn our exclusive focus on economic issues.
 Let's develop ourselves and improve ourselves socially, at the same time we're doing so economically.

-Many responses to our conversation last week with Jim and Sarah Brady on the 30th anniversary of the day Mr. Brady, who was President Reagan's press secretary, was shot in the attempt on the president's life.
+SIMON: Many responses to our conversation last week with Jim and Sarah Brady on the 30th anniversary of the day Mr. Brady, who was President Reagan's press secretary, was shot in the attempt on the president's life.

 W: It was fascinating to hear Sarah Brady speak with pride that they had raised a liberal son, and then go on to say that they're no longer Republicans.
 Kudos for not asking any follow-up questions on their political beliefs.
 The story provided an intimate portrayal of how the family had struggled to overcome Mr. Brady's injury, and delving into politics would only have taken away what the Bradys have accomplished.

-David Harris, executive director of the American Jewish Committee, wrote to object to my saying that of course, the American Jewish Committee voiced objections to the film "Miral," directed by Julian Schnabel.
+A: David Harris, executive director of the American Jewish Committee, wrote to object to my saying that of course, the American Jewish Committee voiced objections to the film "Miral," directed by Julian Schnabel.
 We talked to the filmmaker on last week's program.

-Mr. Harris writes: AJC does not make a habit of taking a position on films.
+SIMON: AJC does not make a habit of taking a position on films.
 In this case, we objected to the decision of the U.N.
 General Assembly president to use the hall to premiere the film.
 As it turns out, many critics have also found the film to be problematic.
 Was it as obvious that these journalists would also have objections to the film?

-This is NPR News.
+SIMON: This is NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.